The Wolf Wine Bar will have you howling

 To compliment the rich flavours of the pork, try a glass of 2013 Santa Christina Sangiovese.
 The Sangiovese is from the Chianti region of Tuscany, Italy.
 A red blend of Sangiovese with less proportions of Cabernet, Merlot and Syrah which is bright and rich in flavour.

 We also shared the barbecued calamari with quinoa, lemon, chilli and ginger which was an exciting and fresh dish of seafood and chilli flavours.
 As it hits your mouth, you will taste the zing of the sauce which is balanced with the flavours of black, white and yellow grain quinoa.
-To bring out the flavours of the lemon and chilli, try a lighter red wine – perhaps a 2013 Ata Rangi Crimson Pinot Noir, Martinborough NZ
+To bring out the flavours of the lemon and chilli, try a lighter red wine – perhaps a 2013 Ata Rangi Crimson Pinot Noir, Martinborough NZ.

 We’d like to see The Wolf define its offering a bit more.
 Whilst it’s fun trying lots of different cuisines it can distract you as a diner.
 That said, it’s an ideal location for an afterwork drink or a night out where you can try some of the flavours of the world without leaving Blight St.